 - 27. The Applicant must prepare a Water Management Plan for the HVO North mine to the satisfaction of the Secretary.
-This plan must be prepared in consultation with Water Group and the EPA by suitably qualified and experienced persons whose appointment has been approved by the Secretary, and submitted to the Secretary by the end of September 2013 unless otherwise agreed.
-This plan must include: - (a) a Site Water Balance that: - includes details of: - sources and security of water supply, including contingency planning for future reporting periods; - o water use on site; - water management on site, including details of water sharing between neighbouring mining operations; - o any off-site water transfers and discharges; - reporting procedures, including comparisons of the site water balance for each calendar year; and - · describes the measures that would be implemented to minimise clean water use on site; - (b) a Surface Water Management Plan, that includes:
+This plan must be prepared in consultation with DPI Water and the EPA by suitably qualified and experienced persons whose appointment has been approved by the Secretary, and submitted to the Secretary by the end of September 2013 unless otherwise agreed.
+This plan must include: - (a) a Site Water Balance that: - includes details of: - sources and security of water supply, including contingency planning for future reporting periods; - water use on site; - water management on site, including details of water sharing between neighbouring mining operations;

+- o any off-site water transfers and discharges; - reporting procedures, including comparisons of the site water balance for each calendar year; and - describes the measures that would be implemented to minimise clean water use on site; - a Surface Water Management Plan, that includes: - detailed baseline data on surface water flows and quality in the waterbodies that could be affected by the development; - a detailed description of the water management system on site, including the: - clean water diversion systems and their final positioning; - o erosion and sediment controls; and - o water storages;